 - 1. Submit a completed application for admissions online at www.wdt.edu. - 2.
 Schedule to take the ACCUPLACER test.
 The ACCUPLACER test is a placement exam over Math, English, and Reading.
 There is a \$15.00 testing fee.
-The ACCUPLACER test will be waived if you have an ACT sub score of 18 or better in English, Math, and Reading, or a SAT sub score of at least 440 in Verbal and Math.
+The ACCUPLACER test will be waived if you have an ACT sub score of 18 or better in English, math, and reading, or a SAT sub score of at least 440 in Verbal and Math.
 The scores must be no more than five years old. - 3.
+Complete an Admissions advising session in person or by phone. - 4.
 Request an official High School transcript or GED scores be sent to the Admissions Office.
-An official transcript from a postsecondary institution must be submitted if you want transfer credits to be considered. - 4.
+An official transcript from a postsecondary institution must be submitted if you want transfer credits to be considered. - 5.
 Submit a certification from a licensed physician that you have received, or are in the process of receiving, the required two doses of immunization against measles, mumps, and rubella (MMR).
-This is required for all on-campus students. - 5.
+This is required for all on-campus students. - 6.
 Once you receive your acceptance letter, schedule a time to register for classes.